Hari-ghm/data_base_project/README.md

 open another command prompt.
 Go to back-end folder by typing the cmd "cd back-end"
 ### Step 4
 In front-end folder (in cmd prmt), type this command "npm install vite@latest".
 After the installation completed, type cmd "npm run dev" followed by "o".
-The application in browser will open.
+The application will open in the browser.
 ### Step 5
 In back-end folder, create a .env file with the following contents
 ![image](https://github.com/user-attachments/assets/247b59e1-6daf-4cf5-97ff-f29d54d69962)